10 South Beach Diet Terms You Need to KnowArticle posted in: South Beach Living

 1. Phase 1

 To start our list of South Beach Diet terms, let’s talk about Phase 1.
 You’ll be in Phase 1 for the first 7 days on the South Beach Diet.
-In addition to exercising 30 minutes a day and drinking 64 ounces of water, you’ll eat three South Beach Diet prepared meals, plus enjoy a South Beach Complete shake and South Beach Diet Dark Chocolate Nut Bar, plus you will add in at least five servings of non-starchy vegetables.
+In addition to exercising 30 minutes a day and drinking 64 ounces of water, you’ll enjoy South Beach Diet prepared meals, plus enjoy a South Beach Simply Fit shake and South Beach Diet Dark Chocolate Nut Bar, plus you will add in at least five servings of non-starchy vegetables.
+This week, you’ll also make six DIY meals: Two breakfasts, two lunches and two dinners—be sure to eat these throughout the week, not all on the same day!
+During Phase 1, you’ll stick to lean proteins, healthy fats and non-starchy veggies.
 You’ll avoid all refined carbohydrates, grains, fruits, beans/legumes and sugary drinks including alcohol and regular soda in Phase 1.

 Why the restrictions?
 You need to remedy insulin-resistance issues that were brought on by eating too many sugary (highly refined) carbs.
 By limiting added sugar and all carbohydrate-dense foods for one week, your body begins to use its fat stores for fuel and retrains itself to run on healthy, nutritious foods.
 Phase 1 is considered the reboot stage.
 You’ll lose weight fast, and the low carb approach will start to reduce your cravings for highly refined carbs and added sugars.